‘You can just be yourself here.’ Boarding student May 2018

-The Boarding Department consists of two boarding houses situated on the same site next to the church in the centre of Burford.
+Lenthall House, the Boarding Department, consists of two boarding houses, next to the church, in the centre of Burford.
 The accommodation is housed in what used to be the Grammar School with a courtyard – the original playground – in the centre.
 Students have small shared bedrooms of between two and six students.
-Common rooms, kitchens for independent cooking, a gym, prep-room and a small orchard for outdoor activities all contribute to making the boarding house a ‘home’ to come back to at the end of the day.
-The Year 7 and 8 students, who are new to boarding, are housed close to the Houseparents so that any homesickness concerns can be quickly managed.
+Common rooms, kitchens for independent cooking, a gym, prep-room, garden and a small orchard for outdoor activities all contribute to making the boarding house a ‘home’ to come back to at the end of the day.
+The Year 7 and 8 students, who are new to boarding, are housed close to the Houseparents so that full support can be quickly given to those experiencing homesickness.

 Boarders and the community

 The boarders enjoy a high profile within the community, walking as they do to and from the school each day.
 They host regular lunches for the older members of Burford and the surrounding area, take part in local charity events, visit the local primary school during their languages week and help out with the younger children attending church on a Sunday.
 Some of the older students take part-time jobs, eg in the local charity shop and all are a great credit to the school.

 ‘Students speak highly of the approach and understanding of staff.
 Relationships are warm and nurturing.
 Students say staff treat them with respect and dignity, it is an inclusive environment.’
 Ofsted 2015